Ricardicus/ric-script/README.md

 # Build

-You can build the interpreter for this language on multiple platforms.
+You can build the interpreter from source for this language on multiple platforms.
 I currently support iOSX, Linux and Windows.

 On linux or mac use meson or GNU make you build like this: